 This directory is intended to be a resource for community members, funders, donors, policymakers, government agencies, and other nonprofit organizations seeking to partner with, invest in, and amplify the work and mission of BIPOC led nonprofits.
 The initial directory was created through surveying Black Hawk County nonprofits and through research conducted by CFNEIA staff.
 The Community Foundation acknowledges this directory as it is defined is not a full representation of organizations doing valuable work to support our local BIPOC communities but is a starting point in raising awareness and amplifying nonprofits working to build racially equitable communities.

 The nonprofit sector is dynamic and ever evolving.
 If you represent a nonprofit that is incorrectly listed here or that should be included in this directory, click here to submit updated information about your agency.
 Submitting this form does not guarantee your organization will be added to this directory.
 CFNEIA staff will review and research as necessary to determine if your organization meets criteria.
-If you have any feedback or comments for CFNEIA regarding this directory, please contact Tom Wickersham, program director, at email@example.com or 319-243-1356.
+If you have any feedback or comments for CFNEIA regarding this directory, please click here to contact Ras Smith, Director of Community Impact, or call him at 319-243-1356.

 What the Directory is Not